TNRIS/InteractiveWaterPlan/README.md

 Download the sqlite database `cache.db` from https://s3-us-west-2.amazonaws.com/tnris-misc/iswp/cache.db and place it in `application/server/cache/`

+The spatial features for all of the existing supplies and proposed supplies can be found in the TNRIS CartoDB account: https://tnris.cartodb.com/tables/iswp_sourcefeatures/public

 ## Developing

 1. Install `nodemon` and `gulp` globally: `npm install -g nodemon gulp`